Coinbase Wallet wallet profile

 Coinbase Wallet

-After using Coinbase Wallet daily for over 14 months, I think it hits a sweet spot for people who want self-custody without the complexity of MetaMask.
-Honestly, the Base chain integration alone makes it worth considering if you are active in that ecosystem - gas fees are noticeably lower and transactions confirm faster than on mainnet.
-I moved most of my DeFi activity here specifically for Base.
-The mobile app feels polished and the browser extension works reliably across Chrome and Brave.
-That said, power users might find it limiting.
-No native staking, no hardware wallet support, and the non-EVM chain support is basically nonexistent.
+Coinbase Wallet hits a sweet spot for people who want self-custody without the complexity of MetaMask.
+Base transactions usually cost less and confirm faster than Ethereum mainnet transactions.
+The integration can benefit users who are active on Base.
+The mobile app is polished and the browser extension works reliably across Chrome and Brave.
+That said, power users may find it limiting.
+No native staking, no hardware wallet support, and non-EVM chain support is basically nonexistent.
 If you need Bitcoin or Cosmos chains, look elsewhere.
 But for Ethereum-based activity and especially Base L2, this wallet delivers where it counts.

 Security Features